MohammadGhanaym/Data-Analysis-Projects/Addressing HR Workforce Challenges/README.md

 *   **Proposing practical solutions for the year 2025:**
     Present an operational plan based on data and realistic analysis.
     Explain with numbers how resource allocation can be improved and waste reduced.

-**Deadline: Sunday, June 1, 2025**

-The important things are the methodology, the deep analysis, the ability to present the outputs in a way that reflects your thinking process, and the ability to turn chaos into a clear and executable vision.

 # Data Gathering
 The dataset is split across four CSV files.
 Below are the column names and corresponding table names for each file.